 To suffer such an injury like Jordans would be devastating for so many people, but Jordan has gone on to show that he can do everything he did before and so much more.

-On 18th May 2017 Jordan Greenwood was travelling along the road on his motorcycle when a car turned right across his path and into him, throwing him from his motorcycle, causing a serious crushing injury to his right foot and ankle.
+On 18th May 2017 Jordan Greenwood, from Thetford, was travelling along the road on his motorcycle when a car turned right across his path and into him, throwing him from his motorcycle, causing a serious crushing injury to his right foot and ankle.

 The Anglia One crew was activated at 14:43 and pilots Steve Norris and Joe Abbott landed on scene at 14:59, just 16 minutes after being tasked.
 The clinical team that day was Doctor Victor Inyang and Critical Care Paramedic Simeon Tomlinson.